tylerneylon/math/randnn/randnn.md

-Suppose each term $w_{ij}$ in matrix $W$ is chosen independently with mean 0 and standard deviation $\sigma.$ Since the full network can have many layers, one of the key dangers is that the outputs of subsequent layers may either explode (each layer's output is significantly larger than the previous output), or vanish (each layer's output is significantly smaller than the previous).
+Suppose each term $w_{ij}$ in matrix $W$ is chosen independently with mean 0 and standard deviation $\sigma.$ Since the full network can have many layers, one of the key dangers is that the outputs of subsequent layers may either explode (each layer's output is significantly larger than the previous output) or vanish (each layer's output is significantly smaller than the previous).
 Mathematically, we can fight back by encouraging the output of a layer to have a similar scale to its input.
 In other words, we would like to encourage